alex-therapeutics/diga-api-client/docs/diga_api.md

 Is that really 10 seconds for a single request?

 ## FAQ
+### What can I do if I want to make requests but my DiGA is not approved yet and I therefore do not have a diga id?

+Just sent some 5 digit number as part of the `nutzdaten`, e.g. `12345`.

 ### What can I do if I dont know the IK number yet and still want to test the client?

-### What can I do if I want to make requests but my DiGA is not approved yet and therefore does not have a diga id?
+You will need an IK number to request the certificate for encryption and decryption.
+Therefore, it is a must-have.

+### Are there solutions for non-java users?

+So far, there are no other clients available.
+A solution could be to create a docker image which exposes the java client via an api.
+Additionally, we hope that this documentation provides enough information so that clients in other languages can be developed.

+### My DiGA is only valid for 30 days.
+Can users request a fresh code from the insurance while their existing code is still valid?

+**TODO** Hopefully, users want to continue using your DiGA after their initial prescription code expired.

+- Can they already request a new code while still being active?
+- How will the verification and billing api handle these cases?
+- Is the `TagDerLeistungserbringung` the date on which the request is made or is this set by the insurance when issuing the prescription code?